The latest coordinate information and storm tracking maps can be found HERE.

 Hurricane Season is here once again.
 Are you prepared?

-With forecasters predicting a hurricane season with the possibility of 12 named storms, with five becoming hurricanes and up to two becoming major hurricanes, its more important than ever to be prepared.
+With forecasters predicting a hurricane season with the possibility of 14 named storms, with seven becoming hurricanes, its more important than ever to be prepared.
 It’s been years since LA residents had to evacuate, which makes it even more crucial to reevaluate your family’s emergency plan and supplies.

 LifeSongs wants to make sure you and your family take all the necessary precautions in case of an emergency.

-Click here for your printable LA Citizen Awareness & Disaster Evacuation Guide.
+Click here for a LA Citizen Awareness & Disaster Evacuation Guide.

 New Orleans Plan